 - Lights – I don’t think you can ever have too many oil lamps.
 Not only are they attractive, but they’re also functional.

-- We’ve come to appreciate a headlamp, a simple $11 battery-operated headlamp.
-It’s invaluable for cooking, washing dishes, and especially for reading and sewing.
+- We came to appreciate a headlamp, a simple $11 battery-operated headlamp.
+It’s invaluable for cooking, washing dishes, reading, and sewing.

 - Batteries – Unless you have a way of recharging batteries, like a small generator, the “old” kind will do.